 AI in healthcare has made great strides in recent years not least because of a boom in funding.
 As well as a steep rise in private funding since 2013 (see below), AI for healthcare is seeing support from governments.
 This year the UK government allocated £250 million to AI development "to help solve some of healthcare’s toughest challenges".

-But before AI can start using data to solve problems, there are a range of challenges to overcome with the data itself.
+But before AI can start using data to solve problems, there is a range of challenges to overcome with the data itself.
 Deep learning algorithms must be trained to understand images using enormous datasets.
 For example, an algorithm that is shown thousands (if not tens of thousands) of MRI scans, labelled as 'tumour' and 'not tumour', will learn how to classify new scans with the same labels.
 It is this - the training stage - where even the highest-funded healthcare startup can run into problems.

 Where do these thousands of MRI scans come from, and what does it mean for patient privacy?
 And how do you train an algorithm to recognise a rare disease for which thousands of diagnostic MRI scans do not exist?
 Finally, how reliable are the labels on your training data?
 This final question provides some food for thought when contemplated alongside the Guardian article above.
 Is human-generated training data the reason why AI models are only 'as good' as humans?